Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scripting-engine/nmap-scripting-engine.md

 The embedded Lua programming language is used to write scripts for Nmap.
 The reference manual for Lua version 5.3 is available [freely online](http://www.lua.org/manual/5.3/).

-The scripting engine is activated with the `-sC` option.
+The NSE is activated with the `-sC` option.
 The `--script` option can be used to specify a custom set of scripts.
 The results are integrated into Nmap's output.

 > **Note:** Scripts should never be run from untrusted third parties, as they can accidentally or maliciously damage the system or invade the user's privacy.